Thomas-Walker-Lynch/project-enviroment/README.md

   2. hidden files

-     Hidden files are can be an abomination because they increase the probability of stuff being missed during an audit.
-     No file that should be audited should be hidden.
+     Files that should be audited must not be hidden.
+Otherwise they are too easy to miss during the audit.

-     Hidden files are not seen by file globs.
-Hence
+     Hidden files are not seen by file globs, so does not see the <tt>.gitignore</tt> file.

     ```
       > ls -ld *